 Open structures such as porches, canopies, balconies, platforms, carports, covered patios, bay windows and similar architectural projections shall be considered parts of the building to which attached and shall not project into the required minimum front, side, or rear yard.
-Decks with decking less than 30 inches off the ground may protrude into a rear yard setback not more than half of the distance of the applicable, rear yard setback, Chimneys and escape windows for basements may, project into sideyard setback areas.
+Decks with decking less than 30 inches off the ground may protrude into a rear yard setback not more than half of the distance that particular rear yard setback is established.
+Chimneys and escape windows for basements can project into yard areas.